Passion Fruit - a Fruit Meghalaya’s Farmers Are Now Growing!

 Oil can also be extracted from the fruits of passion fruit and it contains 23% oil content.
 The oil extract of passion fruit has been compared to sunflower and soybean oil, which makes it useful for edible and industrial purposes.

 Pharmaceutical industries also have great interest in passion fruit, especially in European countries.
 The compounds such as passiflorine and glycoside of the plant P.incarnata, which is used as a sedative or tranquilizer.

-The juice of Passion fruit is also prescribed as a digestive stimulant and treatment for gastric cancer.
+The juice of Passion fruit is also prescribed as a digestive stimulant.